Here’s your one stop guide to all the unique things to do in Ireland!

 The famous cream cable knit sweaters were worn by fishermen.
-The sweaters aren’t just for warmth either, each clan in Ireland had their own cable knit pattern and it was said that this was used to identify fishermen whose bodies were recovered after lost at sea.
+They aren’t just for warmth either!
+Each clan in Ireland had their own cable knit pattern and it was said that this was used to identify fishermen whose bodies were recovered after lost at sea.
 But then there are those who say this was just a marketing ploy.
 Either way the sweaters are a cool souvenir from Ireland.

 The best place to get an Aran Wool sweater is the source, the Aran Islands.
 I found mine from a local woman during our day trip to Inisheer who handknit the sweater over a 3-4 week period and was selling out of her house.
 She only had three at the time so I was lucky to nab one.